jump-dev/MathOptInterface.jl/src/FileFormats/NL/README.md

 > objective.

-That means `nlvo <= nlvc`, in which case `nlvo = nlvb` and so the first `nlvo` varaibles must appear nonlinearly in an objective.
+That means `nlvo <= nlvc`, in which case `nlvo = nlvb` and so the first `nlvo` variables must appear nonlinearly in an objective.